Katharine McPhee Gives Birth, Welcomes First Baby With David Foster - E! Online

 Katharine McPhee has landed the role of a lifetime: mom.

-The American Idol alum has given birth to her first child with husband David Foster.
+The American Idol alum has given birth to her first child with husband David Foster, his team confirms to E!
+News.

 A rep for the couple told People, "Katharine McPhee and David Foster have welcomed a healthy baby boy.
 Mom, Dad and son are all doing wonderfully."